 Africa Imphepho As a Smudge

-The dried herb is lit to create a smoke that is then used as a sacred incense to invoke trance states, cleanse energy, as an offering in prayer, and to call the ancestors.
+The dried herb is lit to create a smoke that is then used as a sacred incense to invoke trance states, cleanse energy, offer in prayer, and call the ancestors.
 The smoke can also be used as a sedative.
 When done traditionally, the imphepho is placed on a ceramic surface (potsherd) as an offering to the ancestors, and in many cases, the ashes of the plant will be burned, releasing new compounds that have different, additional benefits.

 Imphepho Herb Promotes Skin Healing and Health

-Imphepho has been traditionally used as a topical dressing to heal wounds as it is thought to be a natural antiseptic having anti-inflammatory, anti-microbial, anti-fungal, anti-viral, and pain-relieving properties.
+Imphepho has been traditionally used as a topical dressing to heal wounds.
+It is thought to be a natural antiseptic with anti-inflammatory, anti-microbial, anti-fungal, anti-viral, and pain-relieving properties.

 It is also made into a wash that can be used on wounds, spots, skin conditions, rashes, and fungal infections and has restorative benefits and can be used to reduce the appearance of scars.
 In cases like this, the wound or condition will be washed with an imphepho infusion to ensure that the area is clean and sterile, then a dressing of imphepho leaves will be placed on the wounds to promote healing.

 Rather than inhaling the smoke from the plant, the leaves and stems can also be harvested and boiled to create a facial ointment for pimples.